tiberlas/dotfiles/.config/nvim/readme.md

 # VIM CONFIG

+In this document are described plugins for neovim.
+In [commands](/commands.md)  are described basic vim commands and some advanced flows.
 When changing a config file to you have to source it, you can use: `source %` where % is the current buffer

 ## mapings